The Impact of Critique on LLM-Based Model Generation from Natural Language: The Case of Activity Diagrams: Related Work

 (7) \emph{LLM Temperature} refers to the value of the temperature parameter used in the underlying LLM of an approach, and whether the approach depends on using a specific value for the temperature.
-The temperature controls the balance between creativity and determinism in the model's outputs~\cite{openai2024gpt4ocard}.
+The temperature controls the balance between creativity and determinism in LLM's outputs~\citep{openai2024gpt4ocard}.
 Higher values (e.g., 0.7 or above) increase variability, producing more diverse outputs across different runs.
 Lower values (e.g., 0.1) make outputs more consistent, reducing randomness.
-For instruction-following LLMs, the temperature is currently adjustable~\cite{guo2025deepseek}.
-However, OpenAI's reasoning-based LLMs -- such as O4 Mini~\cite{jaech2024openai} -- use a fixed internal temperature to ensure deterministic outputs and optimal reasoning~\cite{azure_openai_reasoning}, whereas DeepSeek allows the temperature parameter to be adjusted, though a value of 0.6 is recommended for optimal reasoning performance~\cite{guo2025deepseek}.
-Among the LLM-based approaches listed in Table~\ref{tab:rel_work}, most do not explicitly discuss temperature.
-Jahan et al.~\cite{DBLP:conf/models/JahanHGRRRS24} do not report the temperature or how the LLM was used.
-Ferrari et al.~\cite{DBLP:conf/re/FerrariAA24} and Herwanto et al.~\cite{DBLP:conf/refsq/Herwanto24} use the public OpenAI ChatGPT with its default temperature.
-Yang et al., on the other hand, require a low temperature (0.0) when extracting individual elements to ensure deterministic behaviour, while a higher temperature (0.7) is used for generating relationships between elements and partial models.
-This makes Yang et al.'s approach dependent on temperature settings, which reasoning-focused LLMs such as O4 Mini are designed to avoid~\cite{jaech2024openai,guo2025deepseek}.
+For instruction-following LLMs, the temperature is currently adjustable~\citep{guo2025deepseek}.
+However, OpenAI's reasoning-based LLMs -- such as O4 Mini~\citep{jaech2024openai} -- use a fixed internal temperature to ensure deterministic outputs and optimal reasoning~\citep{azure_openai_reasoning}, whereas DeepSeek allows the temperature parameter to be adjusted, though a value of 0.6 is recommended for optimal reasoning performance~\citep{guo2025deepseek}.
+Most existing LLM-based approaches do not explicitly discuss temperature.
+Jahan et al.~\citep{DBLP:conf/models/JahanHGRRRS24} do not report the temperature or how the LLM was used.
+Ferrari et al.~\citep{DBLP:conf/re/FerrariAA24} and Herwanto et al.~\citep{DBLP:conf/refsq/Herwanto24} use the public OpenAI ChatGPT with its default temperature.
+Yang et al.~\citep{DBLP:conf/models/YangCCMV24}, on the other hand, require a low temperature (0.0) when extracting individual elements to ensure deterministic behaviour, while a higher temperature (0.7) is used for generating relationships between elements and partial models.
+Similarly, Chen et al.~\citep{abscon} employ a high temperature of 0.7 for candidate models generation, introducing randomness and variation to the candidate models.
+This makes Yang et al.~\citep{DBLP:conf/models/YangCCMV24}and Chen et al.~\citep{abscon}'s approach dependent on temperature settings, which reasoning-based LLMs such as O4 Mini are designed to avoid~\citep{jaech2024openai,guo2025deepseek}.
 Our method, \approach, does not depend on any specific temperature setting.
-In our experiments, for the instruction-following LLM (GPT-4.1 Mini~\cite{openai2024gpt4ocard}), we set the temperature to 0.0 to eliminate internal randomness.
+In our experiments, for the instruction-following LLM (GPT-4.1 Mini~\citep{openai2024gpt4ocard}), we set the temperature to 0.0 to eliminate internal randomness.
 For DeepSeek, we use the recommended value (0.6), while O4 Mini does not allow temperature adjustment.